 Cannabis Feeding Systems

 A drain-to-waste system applies fresh nutrient solutions to the grow medium every time the plant is fed.
 Any nutrients that drain through the medium are then disposed of and not reused.

-Top Feed Drain-to-Waste Systems can be as simple as putting your plants in a soilless medium and watering them from the top of the container, either with a drip system or by hand.
+Top feed drain-to-waste systems can be as simple as putting your plants in a soilless medium and watering them from the top of the container, either with a drip system or by hand.

 Nutrient Film Technique (NFT) is another recirculating system in which plants are suspended by net baskets or neoprene collars that run along a trough.
-A thin film of water and nutrients continually circulates through the bottom of the trough, providing food to the tips of the roots while leaving a majority of the root mass exposed to air.
+A thin film of water and nutrients continually circulates through the bottom of the trough, providing food to the tips of the roots, while leaving a majority of the root mass exposed to air.

 Deep Water Culture (DWC) is a modular bucket system that suspends the plant’s main stem in a net basket while the roots are completely immersed in a highly oxygenated nutrient solution.
 An air pump supplies the oxygen to the nutrient solution which circulates through 3-5 gallon, or 11.4-18.9 liter, pots.
 DWC buckets can be configured to run in a stand-alone drain-to-waste system, or all of the buckets can be connected together to run in a recirculating manner.

-Setting up your grow: Choosing a Space
+Setting Up Your Grow: Choosing a Space

 Amps = Watts/Volts